rodrigoruan/rodrigoruan/README.md

 I'm a software engineer, currently studying Node and Flutter.

-In 2021 I started to study at Trybe to learn web development and I loved it, in the same year I started at Universade Anhembi Morumbi too, where I'm graduating at Science Computer.
+I'm studying web development at @trybe and CS at @UAM.

 I love writing codes and my skills are
 <br/>